Offical Nebraska Government Website

 • The permit should be attached to the rearview mirror while the vehicle is parked in a designated Handicapped Parking space.
 It should not be attached to the rearview mirror while the vehicle is in motion.
 If there is no rearview mirror in the vehicle, the permit should be displayed on the dashboard.

-Your Nebraska licensed medical professional (physician, physician's assistant or nurse practitioner) may submit your request for a new or renewal permit through the Online Handicap Parking Permit service available at www.clickdmv.ne.gov.
+Your Nebraska licensed medical professional (physician, physician's assistant or nurse practitioner) may submit your request for a new or renewal permit through the online application.
+To get started, contact your medical professional to request a permit.

-• The application must be then submitted to your medical professional for completion of the Medical Certification portion of the application form.
+• The application must be submitted to your medical professional for completion of the Medical Certification portion of the application form.

 • Mail the completed application form, along with a photocopy of acceptable proof of identification to:

-Acceptable forms of identification are:
+• Acceptable forms of identification are:

 • valid driver's license;